Julian and Sandy

-Julian and Sandy were characters on the BBC radio comedy programme Round the Horne from 1965 to 1968 and were played by Hugh Paddick and Kenneth Williams respectively, with scripts written by Barry Took and Marty Feldman.
-According to a BBC Radio 4 programme on the characters, they were named after the writers Sandy Wilson and Julian Slade.
+Julian and Sandy were characters in the BBC radio comedy programme Round the Horne from 1965 to 1968 and were played by Hugh Paddick and Kenneth Williams respectively, with scripts written by Barry Took and Marty Feldman.
+The characters were named after the writers Sandy Wilson and Julian Slade.

 Although no longer referred to as such, the various characters played by Williams and Paddick in a section of Stop Messing About were in all but name Julian and Sandy.

 Background

 Barry Took describes the original conception of Julian and Sandy as two "old theatrical chaps" who were doing housework in the flat of Kenneth Horne (the "straight man" in the sketches), while waiting for their next acting job.
 However, the producer of Round the Horne, John Simmonds, did not like them and viewed the characters as "too sad" and suggested making them younger "chorus boy" types.
 Their first appearance was in episode four of the first series, and – although Marty Feldman apparently "got tired of them" – Julian and Sandy proved to be the most successful part of the show, and appeared in every episode thereafter.

 As well as being a successful comedy act, Julian and Sandy were notable for being two stereotypical camp homosexual characters in mainstream entertainment at a time when homosexual acts between men were illegal in the United Kingdom.
 (Note: Homosexual acts were partially decriminalised in England and Wales in 1967.)
 The writers and cast thought the characters worked very well as they were not simply there to be the target of a joke: in fact most of the sketches revolved around Kenneth Horne's presumed ignorance being the target of their jokes.
 Paul Baker writes that these sketches, while mocking an oppressed gay identity, present gay people as cheerful, rather than "indexing unhappy, ashamed identities like those in films such as Victim (1961), A Taste of Honey (1961) and The Boys in the Band (1970), or the openly politicised identity adopted by members of the Gay Liberation Front".

 Their use of Polari in sketches introduced the gay cant to a mass audience, and identified them as gay to those in the know.
-Although this prompted a brief revival, Round the Horne ultimately led to Polari's near-demise as a means of communication between gay men.
+Some terms eluded censorship.
+"I met him in a cottage" was completely lost on the BBC, while the gay community knew it meant a public lavatory.
+Although such use prompted a brief revival, the familiarity spread by Round the Horne ultimately led to Polari's near-demise as a means of communication between gay men.
+On the other hand, as in the case of Cockney rhyming slang, some words became common language.